dpittaluga76/llm-leaderboard/round3.md

 | 2025-01-28 | Creativity Level 0                    |   --                  |

-After the 2nd round of tests was conducted we had a chat with each LLM again:<br>
+After the 3rd round we had a chat with each LLM again:<br>
     [4o]()<br>
     [o1-mini]()<br>
     [o1]()<br>